BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 Core Capabilities for Daily Household Activities

 BRS hardware system overview.
-Left: The Galaxea R1 robot used in BRS, a wheeled dual-arm manipulator with a flexible torso.
+Left: The R1 robot used in BRS, a wheeled dual-arm manipulator with a flexible torso.
 Right: JoyLo, a low-cost, whole-body teleoperation interface designed for general applicability.

 JoyLo: Joy-Con on Low-Cost Kinematic-Twin Arms